Home - Blog

 Material advantages

-• Secondly, it has a tough chemical erosion resistance and versatile/hermetic packages that prevent water absorption.
+• Secondly, it has tough chemical erosion resistance and versatile/hermetic packages that prevent water absorption.

-• Thirdly, it has high reliability in aerospace, is resistant to cosmic rays, and does not have organic ingredients.
+• Thirdly, it is highly reliable in aerospace, resistant to cosmic rays, and does not contain organic ingredients.

 • Then, you can achieve high-density assembly with low thermal resistance.

-• Also, it has a low high-frequency loss and good electrical insulation performance, thus able to withstand the harsh external environment.
+• It also has a low high-frequency loss and good electrical insulation performance, making it able to withstand the harsh external environment.

-• Besides using a high temperature during its soldering, a ceramic substrate has good solderability.
+• Besides using a high temperature during soldering, a ceramic substrate has good solderability.

 • In addition, you can safely operate it in temperatures up to 350°C.